 Your photo image is different from your mirror image because the mirroring effect is absent from most photos.
-To get an image that comes close to how you look in a mirror involves some camera tricks that we’ll discuss later.
+Getting an image that comes close to how you look in a mirror involves some camera tricks that we’ll discuss later.

 Why do I look better in the mirror than in photos?

 You are used to seeing yourself in the mirror.
 However, the photo or video version of you is less familiar than the image you see when you look in the mirror unless you see these images of yourself daily.

 Sometimes, photos may highlight traits that subjects prefer not to emphasize.
 The conditions that photos are taken under may increase these types of problems for subjects unhappy with their appearance.